myliverisfailing/myliverisfailing.github.io/README.md

-# New Zealand Native Birds | A digital technologies website
+# NZ Native Birds | A digital technologies outcome.
-## I don't give a fuck about code quality for school work.
-This code is NOT AI generated because it's shit, and there is github commit history.
-The commit messages have random names, but if you care enough go through them to see the progress that was made throughout this term.
+>### This website was developed for the 1.2 internal assessment.
+To view the progression, and changes of this website refer to the [commit history](https://github.com/myliverisfailing/myliverisfailing.github.io/commits/main/).